 Explore exciting topics in college-level courses

-Pre-College Program students enrolled in one college-level course must also enroll in a non-credit enrichment course designed to complement and enhance undergraduate study.
-Enrichment courses typically meet three to six hours weekly and are taught by learning specialists with extensive experience preparing students for the Ivy League.
-Past enrichment courses include Introduction to Critical Reading and Academic Writing and SAT Preparation Skills.
-Students enrolled in two college courses are considered fully subscribed to academic work and will not be enrolled in an enrichment course.
+Pre-College Program students enrolled in one college-level course may also enroll in a non-credit critical reading and academic writing enrichment course designed to complement and enhance undergraduate study.
+This class is taught by learning specialists with extensive experience preparing students for the Ivy League.
+Enrichment courses typically meet two to four times weekly, Monday through Thursday.
+Students enrolled in two college courses are considered fully subscribed to academic work and will not be enrolled in a non-credit course.